-Form: Internal Verification of Course Syllabus-Specification
+Form: Internal Verification of Course Syllabus-Specification (Cross Border Qualifications)

 Course Code Co urse Title

 Department College

-Number of sections Academic Year
+Number of sections Ac ademic Yea ar

-Name of Coordinator or Semester (please Tick)
+Name of Coordinator or Semester (please Tick) ek)

 Course Instructor (as appropriate) First Second Summer

 Verification Yes No Changes suggested/Remarks 1.
 Is the Course Syllabus-Specification complete in terms of content and assessments?
 2. Is the Course Syllabus- Specification clearly written and free from typographical errors?
 3. Are the ILOs derived from the programme specification and aligned to NQF level descriptors?
 4. Are the ILOs appropriate for the type of course (e.g. theory based or practical)?
 5. Are the ILOs mapped to the appropriate NQF level and reflect the complexity of outcomes expected from the student?
-6. The course is supplemented with appropriate course materials that fit with its delivery method 7.
+6. The course is supplemented with appropriate course materials that fit with its delivery method and cover contextual based materials 7.
 Are there appropriate methods of assessment for the course ILOs?
-8. Is the weightage given to each assessment method appropriate?
-9. Is the weightage for continuous evaluation and for final examination as per University Policy?
+8. Is the weightage given to each assessment method appropriate and in line with the awarding body?

+9. Is the weightage for continuous evaluation and for final examination as per awarding body policy?
 10. Are the dates or schedule for each assessment clearly stated and appropriately spaced across the semester?
 11. In case of assessments contain Turn- in-it in checking the (%) of similarity is clearly indicated 12.
 The course is supported with formative and summative assessment to support student progression